tbremm/slack_foaas/README.md

 # Ideas
 1. Provide menu of possible fuck offs
 2. Add slash commands
-3. Host on AWS with a static domain instead of locally
+3. Host on AWS with a static domain instead of locally with ngrok